 The traditional clinical approach is incomplete without the possibility to provide help remotely to those who cannot reach the hospital.
 With telemedicine, it has become possible to close this gap, and has given many benefits to both doctors and patients:

 1. Mitigating the risks of visiting contagious patients.
 Telehealth allows doctors to stay safe while avoiding face-to-face interactions with sick patients.
 This advantage became much more evident during the COVID-19 pandemic.
 Telehealth apps allow medical staff to continue serving patients online, without the risk of getting sick.
-As a result, such online diagnostics and monitoring can help flatten the curve in the times of a major health crisis.
+As a result, such online diagnostics and monitoring can help flatten the curve in times of a major health crisis.

 “For clinicians who are self-isolating or under quarantine, video consultation allows them to continue treating patients.
 In such crucial times, we know that every doctor available to help the situation counts.
 Beyond COVID-19-specific consultation, we also need these doctors to continue providing primary care – through telehealth – for ailments like eye infections, skin conditions, urinary tract infections, and chronic diseases, etc.,” — said Dr. Kevin Kok, a practicing doctor and chief operating officer of Doctor Anywhere.